Roba-Makki/WhatsApp-User-Guide/docs/index.md

 To get started, first clone this template by clicking on the Green button labeled [`Use this template`][use].
 On the new screen, give your repository a name and make sure to check `Include all branches`.
 This will make sure that the `gh-pages` branch is included, or otherwhise publishing the docs to GitHub Pages could cause errors (See [Troubleshooting](#troubleshooting)).

-> **Note**
-> GitHub changed how you define from where it takes the pages to build.
-You are now able to define both a branch and a specific folder from where GitHub would take the files to then deploy them on GitHub Pages.
-> You can read more about this [here][gh-pages].

 ### Creating pages
 To create new pages, just add new markdown files to the [docs folder] of the repository and edit them.
 MkDocs will then turn those into static HTML pages once you [build](#build-pages) or [deploy](#deploy-to-github) the pages.

-The template also has some pre-made settings for your convenience to help you with creating documentation much easier.
+The template also has some pre-made settings for you to help you with creating documentation much easier.
 In the [mkdocs.yml] will you find many settings that you can alter.
 Please check the comments and the links they have for more info.

 It also contains some extensions that might be useful including: